dflook/terraform-github-actions/terraform-apply/README.md

 * `var_file`

   Comma separated list of tfvars files to use.
-  Paths should be relative to the repository root.
+  Paths should be relative to the GitHub Actions workspace

   - Type: string
   - Optional